tenstorrent/tt-buda-demos/first_5_steps/1_install_tt_buda.md

 ### Docker Container Installation

-Alternatively, PyBUDA and its dependencies are provided as Docker images which can run in separate containers.
+Alternatively, PyBuda and its dependencies are provided as Docker images which can run in separate containers.

 #### Step 1.
 Setup a personal access token (classic)